 ii) The Policy Sub-Committee which is made up of the chairmen of the main Boards and Committees, the House of Clergy and House of Laity.
 Its role is “to recommend policy options, to develop and monitor goals, and to consider the future plans of diocesan boards”.

-Ex Officio: The Bishop; The Bishops Suffragan; The Dean; The Archdeacons; The Chairs of the Houses of Clergy and Laity of the Diocesan Synod; The Chairs of the Board of Finance, Board of Education, Mission and Pastoral Committee, Council for Discipleship and Ministry, and Board for Church and Society.
+Ex Officio: The Bishop; The Bishops Suffragan; The Dean; The Archdeacons; The Chairs of the Houses of Clergy and Laity of the Diocesan Synod; The Chairs of the Board of Finance, Board of Education and Board for Mission and Ministry.